Artikash/Textractor/README.md

 ## Compiling

 Before compiling *NextHooker*, you should get Visual Studio with CMake and ATL support, as well as Qt version 5.11<br>
+Use Visual Studio to compile all the CMake projects, then use Qt Creator to compile/run the GUI.

 ## Project Architecture